Which Apps Does Facebook Own?

 The world’s largest social media platform Facebook owns more apps than you probably realise.

 I meet many business owners at conferences and local meet-ups who often say, "I didn't realise Facebook owns that app."
-But actually, the social network has acquired 79 other companies over the years.
+But actually, the social network has acquired over 70 other companies over the years.

 To give you a little more insight, I've handpicked some of these apps to explain further.